The SMART Protocol for Pleural Mesothelioma

 What Is the SMART Protocol?

-The SMART protocol is a type of multimodal treatment.
-This means it uses more than one type of treatment to manage mesothelioma.
+The SMART protocol is a multimodal treatment, which means it uses more than one type of treatment to manage mesothelioma.

 SMART consists of radiation therapy to the chest followed by a surgical procedure.
 Initially, SMART only used extrapleural pneumonectomy (EPP) for surgery.
 Researchers have begun using pleurectomy/decortication, a less radical procedure, instead of EPP.